Privacy and Health Information Management Statement

 Further personal information about children, including sensitive and health information, is collected by Gowrie Victoria while children are being educated and cared for at a service.

-Gowrie Victoria considers that notifying families each time this sensitive or health information is collected is unreasonable and impractical.
-Instead, Gowrie Victoria obtains authorisation for to collect this information when children are enrolled.
+Gowrie Victoria considers that notifying families each time any personal information is collected is unreasonable and impractical.
+Instead, Gowrie Victoria obtains authorisation to collect this information when children are enrolled.

 Persons given authority by children’s families

 Families must get permission for Gowrie Victoria to collect personal information from each person they nominate to give authorisations for their children enrolled in an early learning program.
 Gowrie Victoria assumes that this permission has been granted.

 When there is risk to the wellbeing and safety of a child

 In accordance with the Child Wellbeing and Safety Act 2005, a prescribed information sharing entity may give Gowrie Victoria personal information, including sensitive and health information, about a child whose safety and wellbeing is at risk which is reasonably necessary to assist Gowrie Victoria to promote the well-being and safety of that child and to provide informed support.